 A Non-Religious Spiritual Practice and Volunteer Community Supporting Boston’s South Shore

-Sunday Reflection — March 30, 2025
+Sunday Reflection — April 27, 2025

 This Week’ Music

-H. Zimmer: Day One - from Interstellar
+H. Zimmer: Corynorhinus – from Batman Begins

 Come this Sunday…sit a spell…and enjoy being curious about this experience of being human.